1. Preamble.

 (c) The data importer shall provide, at the data exporter’s request, a copy of such a sub-processor agreement and any subsequent amendments to the data exporter.
 To the extent necessary to protect business secrets or other confidential information, including personal data, the data importer may redact the text of the agreement prior to sharing a copy.

 (d) The data importer shall remain fully responsible to the data exporter for the performance of the sub-processor’s obligations under its contract with the data importer.
-The data importer shall notify the data exporter of any failure by the sub-processor to fulfill its obligations under that contract.
+The data importer shall notify the data exporter of any failure by the sub-processor to fulfil its obligations under that contract.

 (e) The data importer shall agree a third-party beneficiary clause with the sub-processor whereby – in the event the data importer has factually disappeared, ceased to exist in law or has become insolvent – the data exporter shall have the right to terminate the sub-processor contract and to instruct the sub-processor to erase or return the personal data.

-Data subject rights
+Clause 10 Data subject rights

 (a) The data importer shall promptly notify the data exporter of any request it has received from a data subject.
 It shall not respond to that request itself unless it has been authorised to do so by the data exporter.